nolar/kopf/docs/daemons.rst

 .. warning::

-    A daemon that is being terminated is considered as still running, therefore it will not be re-spawned until the termination ends.
+    A daemon that is terminating is considered as still running, therefore it will not be re-spawned until it fully terminates.
 It will be re-spawned the next time a watch-event arrives after the daemon has truly exited.